 Tramp Metals Can Spoil the Wine

 When a tank is brand new, it looks shiny, clean and pure.
 However, small amounts of “tramp” metal impurities can remain embedded in the surface.
 These small particles come from the tooling used to fabricate the tank.
 Or, they can come from other nearby projects in the same work area.
 Some of this metal can even come from the mechanical cleaning or polishing processes prior to commissioning.
 Because this material is not as corrosion-resistant as the stainless steel, they can dissolve in the acidic fermenting “must”.
 Even small amounts of iron, aluminum and other metals can change the activity of the yeasts.
 As they are not controlled or measured, their presence can create uncertain outcomes.
-This can be prevented by performing a passivation process on all new stainless steel equipment that will contact the wine prior to putting it into service.
+This can be prevented by performing a passivation process on all new stainless steel equipment that will come in contact with the wine prior to putting it into service.

 Passivating Once is Not Always Enough